-"Reasonable Grounds in the Additional Tax for Deficient Returns," Administration and Citizen's Right, Houritsu Bunka-sha, December 2011
+- "Reasonable Grounds for Additional Tax for Deficient Returns," Administration and Citizen Rights, Houritsu Bunka-sha, December 2011

-“A case where the calculation method of the disposition authority was not deemed as ‘a same method as a method equivalent to the Resale Price Method’ - the Adobe case,” Practical Exposition of Tax Cases, Shinzansha Publisher, August 2011
+- "A case in which the disposition authority's calculation method was not deemed to constitute 'a method equivalent to the Resale Price Method' - the Adobe case," Practical Exposition of Tax Cases, Shinzansha Publisher, August 2011

 - Co-author, Study on Sozokuji-Seisan-Kazei, Dai-Ichi Hoki, 2006